htrcoin/mn_installation/README.md

 Mark the line and copy it.

-10. Now go to the folder where your HighTemperature.conf is located at, open up the **masternode.conf** file with your editor and paste the masternode configuration line at the end of it *(Note: If the file doesn't exist already, create it with your text editor and make sure you save it with the **.conf** extension)*.
+10. Now go to the folder where your HighTemperature.conf of your local wallet is located at, open up the **masternode.conf** file with your editor and paste the masternode configuration line at the end of it *(Note: If the file doesn't exist already, create it with your text editor and make sure you save it with the **.conf** extension)*.

 Save and close the file.